Alfresco/alfresco-keycloak-theme/README.md

 The [Alfresco Identity Service](https://github.com/Alfresco/alfresco-identity-service) uses [Keycloak](https://www.keycloak.org/docs/3.4/).
 Out of the box, the UI provided by Keycloak is quite different from the rest of Alfresco.
 But Keycloak allows a customer to provide alternative themes to replace the default
 Keycloak themes.
-We can use this mechanism to provide an Alfresco theme.
+We use this mechanism to provide an Alfresco theme.

 ## Design